UoNRobotX/image-processing/README.md

   A representation of the results is saved in samplesFindBuoys.jpg.

 ## Working with the whole network.
-* Creating and training the network.
+* Creating and training the network, for 100 steps.
-  `python3 findBuoys.py -n -f filterData.txt -t trainingData.txt`
+  `python3 findBuoys.py -n -f filterData.txt -t trainingData.txt -b 100`
 * Testing the network.
   `python3 findBuoys.py -f filterData.txt -e testingData.txt`
 * View the results of running the network on an image.